Prerelease:Luigi's Mansion (GameCube)

 - The game might have had some sort of Game Boy Advance functionality, considering how hard Nintendo was pushing the two consoles.

 - The GBH timer on the show floor ends at 1:30.
-E. Gadd will pop up on the GBH telling you that the demo is over; you are then brought back to the title screen.
+E. Gadd will pop up on the GBH telling you that the demo is over; you are then brought back to the title screen, though the text box is too bright to see what E. Gadd is saying.

 While the controls is more or less similar, there are some notable differences: